 The Cost Approach to appraisal is based around the idea that a property should be priced determined on the cost of the land, plus the cost of construction, minus depreciation.
 It is based on the idea that a buyer or investor would likely not pay more for the property than it would cost to rebuild or reconstruct a similar property on a comparable piece of land.
 It is the only type of real estate appraisal method that doesn’t depend on the active market to determine the cost of a property.

-The Cost Approach to Valuation, rather than basing the value on other comparable properties, essentially bases the value on how much it would cost if it were to be destroyed and needed to be replaced.
+The cost approach to valuation, rather than basing the value on other comparable properties, essentially bases the value on how much it would cost if it were to be destroyed and needed to be replaced.
 So what do home appraisers look at when using the cost approach and how does it differ from other valuation methods?

 What is the Cost Approach Formula?